Call To Mind: Youth incarceration and mental health

 "We are trying to set up a whole therapy program designed to help the youth in detention, find new [and] more effective ways to cope with big emotions [and] overall have more control over the direction their life is taking," he explains.

+To adequately address mental health the courts need to offer mental health screenings before trail according to Smit.
+Opening beds and spaces in mental health facilities can also address this issue.
+Additionally, Rodgers says giving technology to inmates so they can understand their mental health would benefit them as well.

+"We have technology that the men and women incarcerated have access to, we need to get some mental health and mental wellness apps on those tablets, so that individuals can be informed what mental health wellness looks like and resource apps on there to show them how to reach out in the event that they do not feel comfortable with dealing with the staff that is around them," he says.

-Moore with Urban Underground, says that while Dialectical Behavioral Therapy is a good start, communities should be more proactive than reactive.
+Moore with Urban Underground says that while programs like Dialectical Behavioral Therapy (DBT) is a good start, communities should be more proactive than reactive.

 At the heart of this conversation, Moore says that these issues speak to the greater problems that Milwaukee is experiencing.
 She says that young people are the ones that have suffered the most because they grow up to be impacted adults.